r3wald/espurna-wiki/Hardware-Itead-Sonoff-RF-Bridge.md

 Here is the original post on sonoff rf bridge:<br>
 http://tinkerman.cat/hacking-sonoff-rf-bridge-433

 Please note that flashing ESPurna alone, while giving you most of the features you would expect from this firmware, *cannot* widen the range of RC remotes that the Sonoff RF Bridge can recognize.
-On this device the RF decoding is not performed by the main processor runnint ESPurna.
+On this device the RF decoding is not performed by the main processor running ESPurna.
 Instead, the task is performed on an auxiliary microcontroller, an EFM8BB1, which has its *own* firmware dedicated to this job.

 Currently, there are two ways to overcome this limitation and they are listed below in the section *Modifications*.